 The British government has publicly urged Iran to free all UK-national hostages.
 The Trump administration publicly called for Tahbaz’s release, including in a State Department video posted on social media on World Environment Day, June 6, 2019.
 On June 9, Brian Hook, U.S. special envoy for Iran, said he had been negotiating with Tehran to free Tahbaz and other American nationals, trying to build on recent prisoner swaps that had freed U.S. citizens, Xiyue Wang and Michael White.

 The United Nations Environment Programme has urged that the environmentalists be “guaranteed a fair, transparent and independent trial.”
 Several human rights organizations have also spoken out against the environmentalists’ imprisonment.
-Human Rights Watch has demanded that they receive adequate access to medical treatment, that they be released instead of being detained arbitrarily without being charged, and that a fair and transparent investigation be launched into allegations that they have been tortured.
-Amnesty International has also called for the environmentalists to be released and for the charges against them to be dropped.
+Human Rights Watch has demanded that they receive adequate access to medical treatment, be released instead of being detained arbitrarily without being charged, and that a fair and transparent investigation be launched into allegations that they have been tortured.
+Amnesty International has also called for the environmentalists to be released and the charges against them to be dropped.
 Conservationist groups, including the Environmental Conservation Society and the World Wildlife Fund, have also issued statements supporting the hostages, as did famous anthropologist and primatologist Jane Goodall.
 Actor Leonardo DiCaprio also expressed support for the environmentalists on social media.

 Relatives of the jailed environmentalists have written to Ayatollah Ali Khamenei, Iran’s supreme leader, and Ebrahim Raisi, the head of Iran’s judiciary, seeking their loved ones’ immediate release.